Barclays settles lawsuit over 2008 Lehman brokerage purchase

-The trustee James Giddens said the unit, Lehman Brothers Inc, will pay Barclays about $1.28 billion (1 billion pounds), largely representing the value of margin assets not previously paid to the British bank, plus interest.
+The trustee James Giddens said the unit, Lehman Brothers Inc, will pay Barclays about $1.28 billion, largely representing the value of margin assets not previously paid to the British bank, plus interest.

 As a result, Barclays said it will have recouped all but $80 million still in dispute, plus $255 million tied to derivative investments that it expects to receive from third parties.